-Australians often have a mistaken belief that CGT relief may come at a price because of a misconception about the timing of these tax events and funds which were segregated before 30 June.
+Australians often have a mistaken belief that Capital Gains Tax relief may come at a price because of a misconception about the timing of these tax events and funds which were segregated before 30 June.
 Funds that paid an account-based pension above $1.6m had to commute any excess into accumulation before 30 June.

 Some mistakenly thought that since there was a day in accumulation, the deemed capital gain on triggering the CGT relief under the segregated method won’t be fully tax exempt.
 However, the capital gain tax event is triggered only before the cessation time so segregated assets will have the gain effectively tax free when the relief is triggered.